Chart Color Schemes

 Valentine shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 29.4% among residents aged 15+, surpassing the Rest of NSW average of 21.3% and the SA3 area average of 23.5%.
+The area's educational profile is notable regionally, with university qualification rates at 29.4% of residents aged 15+, exceeding both the Rest of NSW average of 21.3% and the SA3 area average of 23.5%.
 Bachelor degrees are most prevalent at 20.1%, followed by postgraduate qualifications (6.2%) and graduate diplomas (3.1%).
-Vocational credentials are also prominent, with 40.0% of residents aged 15+ holding such qualifications - advanced diplomas at 13.2% and certificates at 26.8%.
+Vocational credentials are prominent, with 40.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 13.2% while certificates make up 26.8%.

 Frequently Asked Questions - Education